pratikdaigavane/call-pipeline/README.md

 3. For each row:
     - A script is generated using the base template file and customer data.
     - A script id is assigned (UUID V4) and the script is saved in the `scripts` directory.
 4. A job is scheduled using `APScheduler` to run at the specified time.
 The job is passed the script id, customer name, company and any additional kwargs.
-Currently for demonstration purposes, the job is scheduled to run 5 seconds but this can be easily changed to any time.
+Currently for demonstration purposes, the job is scheduled to run every 10 seconds but this can be easily changed to any time.
 5. When the job runs, it makes a call to a dummy API endpoint with the script id, customer name, company and kwargs.
 The dummy API endpoint simulates an API call by waiting for 5 seconds.

 ### Running Local